DIY Pantry Shelves: How to Build Your Kitchen Pantry Shelving

 Most savvy homeowners can build simple shelves, especially if they purchase a pre-assembled closet organizing system.
 On the other hand, custom pantry shelves, heavy-duty shelves with specific weight ratings, or serious pantry organization strategies require more planning.

 Begin by asking yourself: What are your pantry shelving needs?
 What do you plan to store on the shelves?
-Measure the pantry space from floor to ceiling to determine the total space.
+Measure your pantry from floor to ceiling to determine the total space.
 Next, determine how many shelves you need to store all your go-to items.
 Head back into the kitchen and measure the tallest items you plan to keep on each shelf.

 Remember that not all shelves need to be the same distance apart.
 For example, you should leave extra space between the floor and the first shelf to store taller items that do best on the floor, such as large bins, small appliances, or heavy storage.
 Moving up the wall, designate each shelf for either tall, short, or mid-sized items.